EUR INDUSTRIAL HERITAGE SUMMER SCHOOL

 INTERDISCIPLINARY KNOWLEDGE TRANSFER AND PRACTICE-ORIENTED PROJECT WORK FOR STUDENTS

 How can industrial heritage sites credibly practice sustainability?
-Students from European universities addressed this question at our 14-day European Industrial Heritage Summer School "Industrial Heritage x Sustainibility" from 5 to 20 August 2023 in Berlin, Germany.
+17 Students from Europe and beyond addressed this question at our 14-day European Industrial Heritage Summer School "Industrial Heritage x Sustainibility".

-The event was aimed at students from a variety of disciplines, in particular museology, cultural studies, history, public history, industrial archaeology, cultural and tourism management, architecture and urban planning, as well as heritage conservation, sustainability and communication studies.
+The Summer School was aimed at students from a variety of disciplines, in particular museology, cultural studies, (public) history, industrial archaeology, cultural and tourism management, architecture and urban planning, as well as heritage conservation, sustainability and communication studies.

-The intensive programme combined interdisciplinary knowledge transfer with practice-oriented project work.
-In advance, the participants visited an industrial heritage site in their own country - preferably an ERIH member.
-They presented this site during the Summer School, which took the form of a BarCamp.
-The first part of the Summer School focussed on acquiring knowledge about industrial heritage in its broadest sense.
-In the second part, small groups worked on problem solving and project ideas.
-At the end of the programme, exciting visits to industrial monuments in Berlin took place.
+The intensive program combined interdisciplinary knowledge transfer with practical project work.
+In preparation of the Summer School, the participants visited an industrial heritage site in their home country – preferably an ERIH site – which they presented to their fellow students during their stay in Berlin.
+The first week of the Summer School focused on acquiring knowledge about industrial heritage in its broadest sense.
+In the second part, small groups of students worked individually on own projects.
+International experts were there to help them reflect on their ideas.
+The academic part of the summer school was supplemented by exciting excursions to industrial heritage sites in Berlin.

-The 'European Industrial Heritage Summer School' is a joint programme of ERIH, the Berlin Centre for Industrial Culture and the Berlin University of Applied Sciences (HTW).
-Thanks to an ERIH scholarship, the participation fees are low.
-Participants are welcome to stay in touch with ERIH after the event and to get involved in the new network of young professionals.
+The 'European Industrial Heritage Summer School' is a joint program of ERIH, the Berlin Centre for Industrial Heritage (bzi) and the University of Applied Sciences Berlin (HTW Berlin).
+Thanks to a generous ERIH scholarship, the participation fees for the students were kept low.
+ERIH kindly invites the participants to keep touch with ERIH after the Summer School and to get involved in the new ERIH Young Professional Network (ERIH YP).

 Further information Summer School